CouchPotato/CouchPotatoV1/README.md

 CouchPotato
 =====

-*This is my first Python app, so it WILL contain lots of bugs and crappy code.*

 CouchPotato (CP) is an automatic NZB and torrent downloader.
 You can keep a "movies I want"-list and it will search for NZBs/torrents of these movies every X hours.
 Once a movie is found, it will send it to SABnzbd or download the torrent to a specified directory.